-If you only read one parenting book this summer, read Off Limits, A Parents Guide to Keeping Kids Safe from Sexual Abuse by Sandy K. Wurtele, Ph.D. and Feather Berkower, M.S.W. and you’ll realize that you, like me, missed the most important rules of all — body safety rules.
+If you only read one parenting book this month, read Off Limits, A Parents Guide to Keeping Kids Safe from Sexual Abuse by Sandy K. Wurtele, Ph.D. and Feather Berkower, M.S.W. .
+You might realize that like me, you forgot the most important rules of all — body safety rules.

 Body Safety Rules

-I met Berkower at a neighbor’s house six years ago.
+I met Berkower at a neighbor’s house.
 She gave an all day “Parenting Safe Children” workshop for a group of couples.
 Honestly, I dreaded the workshop.
-I mean, what is more scary and awful than talking about sex, rape, abuse, and incest?
-(Nothing I can think of.)
+I mean talking about sex, rape, abuse, and incest scared me!

 But, the amazing thing was how much the class helped me NOT to be scared.
 Berkower’s goal, which is the same in her book, is that parents know enough to make their children safe from predators.